...

 • Provide your payment gateway with the popular methods of localized payments used in different regions like Alipay in China or SEPA Direct Debit in Europe.

-• Inform your customers of any additional fees that may be incurred for international purchases during the checkout process.
+• Inform your customers of any additional fees that may be incurred for international online purchases during the checkout process.
 Transparency in fees can create confidence and help to avoid cart abandonment.

 Security Vulnerabilities